Buyer using their credit card to buy their item

 Note: Seller Credits can be used towards any closing costs – recurring or non-recurring.
 Seller credits cannot be used to pre-pay property taxes or HOA dues.

-Solutions: (1) Reduce the price of the house and the seller credit by $7,000; (2) Use the extra $7,000 to buy down the interest rate; (3) reduce the credit by $7,000, leave the price the same, BUT have the seller do $7,000 of improvements prior to close (works well if seller is a builder).
+Solutions: (1) Reduce the price of the house and the seller credit by $7,000; (2) Use the extra $7,000 to buy down the interest rate; (3) reduce the credit by $7,000, leave the price the same, BUT have the seller do $7,000 of improvements prior to close (works well if the seller is a builder).

 We always recommend the 1st option.
-The extra $7,000 cannot go back to the buyer in the form of cash, and it cannot be used to pay down principal.
+The extra $7,000 cannot go back to the buyer in the form of cash, and it cannot be used to pay down the principal.
 If the credit is unused, it is simply wasted; a “gift” to the seller.

 Get your instant rate quote.